Fly-tipping and litter

 - whether you saw it happening and details of the person or vehicle if you have them

-Anyone found fly-tipping could face a £70,000 fine and up to six months imprisonment.
+Anyone found fly-tipping could face a £50,000 fine and up to 12 months imprisonment.

-Every household has a legal responsibility to make sure their rubbish is disposed of correctly.
+Households have a legal responsibility to make sure any rubbish is disposed of correctly.

 If you have your rubbish removed and it ends up being fly-tipped, you could be held responsible and fined.